How the Carnet Works :

 As you may have guessed, you don’t get that thing for free, in fact it isn’t even inexpensive and has it’s own difficulties.
 First you need to pay a fee to the automobile club to get the Carnet done which depends to your country of residence.
 Moreover, you need to deposit some money to the automobile club which can be used if you don’t return home with your vehicle.
 Of course you’ll get this money back once you arrive back home, but for some traveler to start trip with amount of deposit short will quite a hole in their budget.

 Carnet at Iranian border by Hossein Sheykhlou :

 So, Across the world, driving a car from a foreign country to another requires the payment of tax and duties.
 A Carnet de Passage is a form of certification to prove you’re only ‘temporarily’ importing the vehicle into country.
-For some overland travelers it seems that Iran is the only country requiring a Carnet and if you want to avoid all the difficulties of getting that in your home country, there is another option for those who are interested to enter into Iran without Carnet de Passage which is easier, cheaper, quicker way which is possible if you use this specific and exclusive service.
+For some overland travelers it seems that Iran is the only country requiring a Carnet and if you want to avoid all the difficulties of getting that in your home country, there is another solution for those who are interested to enter into Iran without Carnet de Passage which is easier, cheaper, quicker way which is possible if you use this specific and exclusive service.
 In the text below you can read more about this service :